SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/tenants/index.md

 2. Select **Overview** and locate the **Tenants** section.
 The table shows the number of tenants per environment (SOD, Stage, Production).

-3. Click one of the environments (SOD, Stage, Production) to open the **Tenant insights** page.
+3. Click one of the environments (SOD, Stage, Production) to open the **Tenant listing** page.
 This page shows the name and ID of *all* tenants in that environment, along with other related information.

 4. Optional, switch environments to explore further.